VishnuK1947/Capyble/README.md

 <img src="Capyble.png" width="200">

-FUN FACT: We had another repository (https://github.com/VishnuK1947/LAHacks24) but we had issues with that repository and created a new one.
+FUN FACT: We had another repository <a href="https://github.com/VishnuK1947/LAHacks24">LAHacks'24</a> but we had issues with that repository and created a new one.
 That is where I had written all my code first and committed!

 # With Capyble, you are CAPABLE💪

 ## Capyble - Your On-Screen Focus Companion

 Files you need to prepare for running Capyble: 1.
 Get your own Credentials.json from Google Calendar API.
 When you run quickstart.py, it should generate a tokens.json file.
 If monitor.py dones't work, you can try run quickstart.py first and monitor.py should be able to run afterwards.

 ## Inspiration